Writing is challenging, but participating in our workshops is easy. Here’s a step-by-step guide on how the BWW works.

 1. Format your files correctly.
-They should be Microsoft Word documents.
-No exceptions.
 Use this template for prose and this template for poetry.
 Limit 20 pages of prose or three poems unless instructed otherwise by the workshop leader.
 Note: We ask that you put at the top of your Word Document any trigger warnings that may be necessary.
 Survivors of traumatic experiences, such as sexual abuse or war, may need a warning before diving into your piece.
 Trigger warnings are not invitations to disregard a piece of writing; we believe this is a fair way to make everyone feel safe.

-2. Email your files to Peter at Peter[at]burlingtonwritersworkshop[dot]com.
+2. Post your files on this page.
 Do this at least 7 days before your workshop so that the participants have a week to read your work.

 If you have questions, please contact us.
 We’re looking forward to meeting you!